Jinyifei/MAPPINGS/docs/sphinx/source/index.rst

    contain the root `toctree` directive.

 ########
-*Mappings*
+*MAPPINGS*
 ########
 --------------------------------------
 Astrophysical equilibrium and time-dependent photoinisation and steady supersonic shock spectral emission code.
 --------------------------------------

-*mappings*is photoionisation and shock modelling code written in FORTRAN.
-It allows one to compute nebular emission spectra from the far UV (~300 Å) to the far IR (>600 μ).
+*MAPPINGS V*is photoionisation and shock modelling code written in FORTRAN.
+It allows one to compute nebular emission spectra from the far UV-Xrays (~0.1 Å or 100 keV) to the far IR (>1000 μm or 1e-6 eV).

-*mappings* was originally written and descrbed by `Dopita and Sutherland (1995) <https://ui.adsabs.harvard.edu/abs/1996ApJS..102..161D/abstract>`_
+*MAPPINGS* was originally written and descrbed by `Dopita and Sutherland (1995) <https://ui.adsabs.harvard.edu/abs/1996ApJS..102..161D/abstract>`_

 Major improvements were made by

 * Add papers here.

-*mappings*
+*MAPPINGS*
 calculates emission line fluxes for recombination lines, intercombination lines and collisionally excited lines for all elements from hydrogen to zinc, where these exceed a (presettable) minimum flux.
 MAPPINGS began in 1976 as a five-level-atom solver.
 It has